jeddyhhh/TW04OnlineServer/README.md

 # Tiger Woods PGA Tour 2004 — online master server

+My server is currently running at https://jeddyh.fyi/TW04Online Follow the instructions on the main page to play!

 A replacement for EA's long-dead online service for **Tiger Woods PGA Tour 2004** on the PlayStation 2, for playing online through the [PCSX2](https://pcsx2.net) emulator.